IEvangelist/azure-cosmos-dotnet-repository/docs/event-sourcing/src/getting-started/README.md

+---
+title: Overview
+lang: en-GB
+description: This set of libraries helps implementing an event sourcing architecture with Cosmos DB.
+It aims to lower the entry barrier and the improve time to market of an application that would benefit from an ES architecture.
+---

 # Overview

-This set of libraries helps implementing an event sourcing architecture with Cosmos DB.
-It aims to lower the entry barrier and the improve time to market of an application that would benefit from an ES architecture.
+{{ $frontmatter.description }}

 :::tip Credits
 This library is built on top of the popular Cosmos DB repository pattern implementation [`IEvangelist.Azure.CosmosRepository`](https://ievangelist.github.io/azure-cosmos-dotnet-repository/) package.